vdemichev/DiaNN/README.md

 ### Building

 A Visual C++ solution file is provided with the source code for building on Windows.
 It should also be possible to buld DIA-NN on Linux, as all the libraries it utilises are compatible with Linux.
-However, so far it has only been tested on Windows.
+However, so far it has only been tested on Windows (versions 7 and 10).